|2880 Flower Rd. Erie PA, 16509 Phone: (814) 451-7920

-Provide for the safety and welfare of the public through the preservation of life, health, property and the environment.
+Provide for the safety and welfare of the public through the preservation of life, health, property, economy, environment, and continuity of government.

-Provides to the citizens and emergency responders of Erie County a comprehensive program of 9-1-1 and emergency dispatch services; emergency management, including but not limited to emergency planning, training and resource management; hazardous materials planning, training and response.
-The Department works closely with appropriate municipal, County, state and federal agencies in order to carry out its mission.
+Provide for the citizens, visitors, businesses, organizations and emergency responders of Erie County a comprehensive program of 9-1-1 / communications, emergency management, innovative technology systems and services through mitigation, preparedness, response, and recovery.
+The Department of Public Safety works closely with appropriate municipal, county, state, and federal agencies in order to carry out its mission.

 - Residents of Erie County